Samuel Fielden: Early life

 Samuel Fielden was born in Todmorden, in the West Riding of Yorkshire, England, to Abraham and Alice (née Jackson) Fielden.
 Fielden barely knew his mother, who died when he was 10 years old.
 His father was an impoverished foreman at a cotton mill and was, himself, an active labor and social activist.
 He was active in the 10-hour day movement in England and was also a chartist.

 Samuel Fielden went to work at the age of eight in the cotton mills and was impressed with the poor working conditions.
 He emigrated to the United States after he had come of age.
 In 1869, he moved to Chicago where he worked various jobs, sometimes even traveling to the south to pursue work opportunities.
 Finally, he settled permanently in Chicago and became a self-employed teamster.
-He also studied Theology and became a lay preacher of the Methodist Episcopal Church.
+He also studied theology and became a lay preacher of the Methodist Episcopal Church.
 Although the church never ordained him, he served as a lay pastor in several congregations of workers in downtown Chicago.

-There he became acquainted with socialist thinking and in 1884, joined the cause full-time, becoming a member of the American Group faction of the International Working Men's Association, and later being appointed its treasurer.
+There he became acquainted with socialist thinking and in 1884, joined the cause full-time, becoming a member of the American Group faction of the International Working People's Association, and later being appointed its treasurer.
 He became a frequent and eloquent speaker in the labor rights cause.
 He married in 1880 and had two children, the second of which was born while he was in prison.